Routing Rules configuration

-RuleActionthat describes the main goal of this rule.
-It can be transformation, modification or just resending to the required destination.
+RuleActionwhich describes the main goal of this rule.
+It can be transformation, modification, or just resending to the required destination.

-It is also possible to use the "helper" method when one of the sections is not implemented.
+It is also possible to use the "helper" method in case when one of several sections are not implemented.

-Source condition is a predicate that helps do optimization and prefiltering.
+The source condition is a predicate that helps to perform optimization and pre-filtering.
 It identifies if this rule should be connected to some source endpoint.

-If the message rule has 'null' as the source filer, it applies to messages from all sources.
+If the message rule has NULL as a source filer, it applies to messages from all sources.